ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-Note that in many deployments, real-time traffic is directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay between algorithms.
+Note that in many deployments, real-time traffic is directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay with other traffic.
 However, proposals cannot assume that this is always the case.

 ### Short and Long Flows